 Technology has become an entrenched part of the human experience, even if it’s sometimes invisible.
 Nobody can “see” Wi-Fi, but we all understand that it allows us to interact with the internet.
-Although we don’t normally think about it, there is ‘invisible’ technology all around us, all the time.
+Although we don’t normally think about it, there is ‘invisible’ technology around us all the time.

-In recent years, distrust in some of this technology has caused people to be wary of even common household objects like microwaves and cell phones.
-More recently, that wariness has extended into electric vehicle (EV) usage and the potential health implications of the “invisible dangers” associated with it.
+In recent years, distrust in some technology has caused people to be wary of even common household objects like microwaves and smartphones.
+More recently, that wariness has extended to electric vehicle (EV) usage and the potential health implications of these “invisible dangers.”

-Today, we are going to take a look at these health claims and determine if EMFs—the invisible “health danger” found in our homes—are something we have to worry about.
+Today, we’re going to take a look at these health claims and determine if EMFs are something we should worry about.
 We’ll also explore if that danger extends to the growing number of EVs that drive on our roads.
-Hopefully, we’ll quell some of your concerns!

 Let’s go over the important terms so far: